vishwasanavatti/VW-Exercise/README.md

 ## Test

 use `mvn test` command to run the tests.

+## Database Data

+When the backend application starts, the three tables will be created with data.
+The insert scripts used for the table can be found [here](./backend/src/main/resources/data.sql).

 # Docker
 It is used to dockerize the application.
 The best approach to start the application is to use the docker.